sous-chefs/postgresql/README.md

 ### server

-Includes the `server_debian` or `server_redhat` recipe to get the appropriate server packages installed and service managed.
-Also manages the configuration for the server:
+Install and configure postgresql for the server:

-- generates a strong default password (via `openssl`) for `postgres`
+- install appropriate packages depends on OS
-- sets the password for postgres
+- generates a strong default password (via `openssl`) for `postgres` or apply postgres password from attribute
 - manages the `postgresql.conf` file.
 - manages the `pg_hba.conf` file.